 The loss of a limb could be another example of a permanent injury.
 Whether you have suffered the loss of a toe, the loss of a finger, the loss of a leg or an arm, this could significantly impact your life.
 For example:

-• The loss of a toe could lead you to suffer difficulties with walking and balance
+- The loss of a toe could lead to difficulties with walking and balance

 All of the injuries above could lead to effects on your ability to work and live as you did before the accident.
 They could also cause permanent pain.
 In some cases, phantom limb pain could have a significant effect on mental health as well as the physical health of the injured party.